14 km; 4-5 hours

 At the top of the slope, turn right onto a track and follow it uphill.
 Just beyond the point where the track reaches its highest point, you come to a gate and a dry-stane dyke.
 Don’t go through the gate – instead, turn left uphill along the line of the wall.
 You will keep the wall to your right now for 2km all the way up to the summit of Mount Maw.
 On the way up, the views are superb, particularly those of Baddinsgill reservoir below you.

 Pass the trig post at the summit and continue along the ridge, now with a wire fence on your right.
 The path undulates along the ridge and over the top of Grain Heads at 532m, with views of the Forth Bridge on a good day.
 The path passes a little to the west of the top of the Mount before dropping steeply into Deer Hope, the gap between the Mount and Wether Law.
 Skirt around the boggy area at the bottom and continue up Wether Law, still following the fence.
 The route once again stays to the west of the summit and then dips down steeply.
-The fence is at this point joined by a dry stane dyke, which you will follow up among crags to reach the summit plateau of East Cairn Hill.
+The fence is at this point joined by a dry stane dyke, which you will follow up among crags to reach the wide, open summit ridge of East Cairn Hill.

 Continue to follow the wall as the terrain levels out until it meets another dry stane dyke at right angles.
-Turn left here to walk alongside the new wall along the plateau, heading for the large cairn visible ahead at the far end.
+Turn left here to walk alongside the new wall along the ridge, heading for the large cairn visible ahead at the far end.
 After a short distance, the wall turns right, while a fence continues ahead.
 Follow the fence, crossing it so you are walking on its right side, still aiming for the large cairn, which is a good place to detour off the route for a lunch stop.